xbmc/xbmc/XBMC/xbmc/lib/libSDL-WIN32/Readme.txt

 1. Grab the SDL 1.2 sources by checking out from SVN: http://svn.libsdl.org/branches/SDL-1.2
 2. Apply the patch SDL_SetWidthHeight.diff
+3. Load up the project file using the normal instructions
+4. Set the Code Generation->Runtime Library to Multi-threaded (MT).
-3. Build the dll and .lib's using the normal instructions.
+5. Build the dll and .lib's in release mode.

 Additional libraries are available here: